krubbles/NoiseDotNet/README.md

 Copy the file Noise.cs from the NoiseDotNet folder into your project.
 That's it!

 ## How to use
-The noise functions are in the static Noise class in the NoiseDotNet namespace.
-Here is a short example of using one:
+The noise functions are in the static `Noise` class in the `NoiseDotNet` namespace.
+Here is a short example of using the `Noise` class:

 ```csharp
 int width = 16, height = 16;